Royal Rumble (2016): Storylines

 The event comprised six matches, including one on the Kickoff pre-show, that resulted from scripted storylines.
 Results were predetermined by WWE's writers, while storylines were produced on WWE's weekly television shows, Raw and SmackDown.

 Traditionally, the winner of the 30-man Royal Rumble match is awarded a world championship match at WrestleMania.
-However, as a culmination of his attempts to deprive the WWE World Heavyweight Champion Roman Reigns for attacking his son-in-law Triple H and overall disrespecting the McMahon family, WWE CEO and Chairman Vince McMahon decided that Reigns would have to defend his title in the Rumble match as entrant number one.
+However, as a culmination of his attempts to deprive the WWE World Heavyweight Champion Roman Reigns for attacking his son-in-law Triple H and overall disrespecting the McMahon family, WWE Chief Executive Officer and Chairman Vince McMahon decided that Reigns would have to defend his title in the Rumble match as entrant number one.

 On the December 28 episode of Raw, Big Show was the first wrestler to announce his participation in the Royal Rumble match.
 Early in January, Curtis Axel, Ryback, The Wyatt Family (Bray Wyatt, Luke Harper, Erick Rowan, and Braun Strowman), Dolph Ziggler, Chris Jericho, Stardust, and Sheamus were added to the match.
 On the January 11 episode of Raw, Stephanie McMahon announced that Brock Lesnar would compete in the match in spite of Lesnar's advocate Paul Heyman arguing that Lesnar should bypass the match and face the winner at WrestleMania 32.
 The next week on Raw, a rigged lottery assigned the #1 spot to Reigns, meaning that he would be the first contestant to enter the match.

 At TLC: Tables, Ladders & Chairs, Dean Ambrose defeated Kevin Owens to win the WWE Intercontinental Championship.
 Their rivalry intensified for over weeks; including a match ending in a double countout for the Intercontinental Championship.
 On the January 14 episode of SmackDown, Owens accepted Ambrose's challenge to a Last Man Standing match for the Intercontinental Championship at the Royal Rumble.